SAPhow/SAP.how/README.md

 Human brain isn't perfect, information once put there can be easily lost.
 And even more easily in SAP sphere.
 There is so much information, that it is impossible to keep it all in mind.
 This is why we make notes.
 Note is another less organised memory with less access speeds, but more reliable.
 Notes organised in modern cloud software can have faster speeds and can empower our productiveness significantly.
 Perfectly structured information (like this website we hope) can empower even more.

 And then imagine that this structured information is made and used by tens and hundreds of professionals.
 This is like collective intelligence.
 Not really, but a shared memory.
 It will help us to be the best and make the most.
-Another perspective for the wiki is a source of quick solution directions for beginners.
+Another perspective for the website is a source of quick solution directions for beginners.
 Unfortunately there is not much accessible material for beginners and it can be very hard to get started with SAP consulting / development.
 We hope, that SAP.how will help to attract more talented beginners to the sphere.

 ## How do we make money?